Well-posedness of the Kadomtsev-Petviashvili hierarchy, Mulase factorization, and Fr\"olicher Lie groups: Preliminaries on diffeological Lie groups

 12pt \centerline{\it Does there exist a diffeological (or Fr\"olicher) group}

 \centerline{\it which is not a diffeological (or Fr\"olicher) Lie group ?} 12pt

-Let us now concentrate on diffeological and Fr\"olicher Lie groups, and in this case we note $\mathfrak{g}={}^iT_eG.$ The basic properties of adjoint, coadjoint actions, and of Lie brackets, remain globally the same as in the case of finite-dimensional Lie groups, and the proofs are similar: we only need to replace charts by plots of the underlying diffeologies (see e.g. \cite{Les} for further details, and \cite{BN2005} for the case of Fr\"olicher Lie groups), as soon as one has checked that the Lie algebra $\mathfrak{g}$ is a diffeological Lie algebra, i.e. a diffeological vector space with smooth Lie bracket.
+Let us now concentrate on diffeological and Fr\"olicher Lie groups.
+We write $\mathfrak{g}={}^iT_eG.$ The basic properties of adjoint and coadjoint actions, and of Lie brackets, remain globally the same as in the case of finite-dimensional Lie groups, and the proofs are similar: we only need to replace charts by plots of the underlying diffeologies (see e.g. \cite{Les} for further details, and \cite{BN2005} for the case of Fr\"olicher Lie groups), as soon as we have checked that the Lie algebra $\mathfrak{g}$ is a diffeological Lie algebra, i.e. a diffeological vector space equipped with a smooth Lie bracket.